lucastobrazil/cabanaico/README.md

 # Cabanaico

-Cabanaico is the icon library used in the [Small Improvements](https://www.small-improvements.com) web application.
-It takes most icons from the excellent [Feather](https://github.com/cabanaicons/feather), adds some custom icons and exports them all as React components.
-The generation of React components is inspired by [react-feather](https://github.com/carmelopullara/react-feather).
+Cabanaico is the icon library used in the [Cabana Design System](https://www,cabanadesignsystem.com).
+It takes a folder of SVG icons (some from the excellent [Symbolicons](http://symbolicons.com), adds some custom icons and exports them all as React components.
+This library could not be possible without the awesome work of the Small Improvements Open Source team - particularly [Featherico](https://github.com/SmallImprovements-OpenSource/featherico).

 ## Usage